 Blueberry Buttermilk Pancakes

-Buttermilk makes these pancakes especially tender.
+Buttermilk makes these pancakes, recipe courtesy of Lillian Achilles of Portland, Texas, especially scrumptious.
 If you prefer, omit the blueberries and serve the pancakes topped with sliced bananas.

 - Total Time: